thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

   - The Scrum master
   - The development team

-> **NOTE!**: The product owner usually do not participate in the sprint retrospective meeting so the team can feel comfortable to talk about anything.
+> The product owner usually do not participate in the sprint retrospective meeting so the team can feel comfortable to talk about anything.

 ### <ins>A time for reflection</ins>
 - In this time for reflection, three questions are answered: